GayatriChandran/art-in-science/_posts/2020-11-01-annotating-coordinates.md

   <img width="300" height="300" src="https://gayatrichandran.github.io/art-in-science/images/test_annotated.png">
 </p>

-Modify `xytext` to change the position of text.
+Modify `xytext` to change the position of text and `s` to change the size of these markers.
 You can also use `glob` to iterate through multiple similar images in a directory.

 ### References
 [https://stackoverflow.com/questions/...](https://stackoverflow.com/questions/5073386/how-do-you-directly-overlay-a-scatter-plot-on-top-of-a-jpg-image-in-matplotlib)